dcscraig/InsightScrape/README.md

 # Requirements

 Python3, Pandas, Numpy, Seaborne.
 Install Anaconda (https://www.anaconda.com/).
-To get the data from insight: selenium and chromedriver (https://googlechromelabs.github.io/chrome-for-testing/).
+To get the data from insight: selenium and chromedriver (https://googlechromelabs.github.io/chrome-for-testing/ make sure it matches your version of chrome).
+If using anaconda pip install selenium==4.4.3 worked for me!
 To generate reports: python-docx.
 You will obviously need a login to insight and access to an educational establishment's data.

 # Main Scripts